This is not a drill

 Target Audience: Handlers and dogs who want to explore the notion of becoming a S.T.A.R. team.
 Participation does NOT commit you to going any further in our program but it does give you “first dibs” on the limited number of spots in the full Test Prep Series.

-- Content: Includes but is not limited to:
+- What you will see and try: Includes but is not limited to:

-- Part 3: Changing handlers – each dog/handler will teach one of their dog’s current cues to another person.
-OK to use verbal cues, better if hand signals.
-10 minute break
+- Part 2: Changing handlers – each dog/handler will teach one of their dog’s current cues to another person.
+OK to use verbal cues, better if hand signals

-- Part 4: Mini‐Rally course – can you keep your dog’s attention for a short obedience rally course?
-We will demo, then one at a time you will select which rally signs you want to try and we will set up your course.
+- Part 3: Mini‐Rally course – can you keep your dog’s attention for a short obedience rally course?
+We will demo, then you will select which rally signs you want to try and we will set up your course.

-- Wrap‐up: Q & A time, going both directions – we may have questions for YOU based on the material covered and what you learned when you looked at the side displays.
+- Q & A time, going both directions – we may have questions for YOU.

 S.T.A.R.
 Team Basic Qualification Test Prep Series